 Organized in collaboration with the Office of Sustainability and the Concordia Student Union.

 Damon Matthews, Amr Addas, and Dan Gauthier discuss the Climate Action Plan and its ambitious vision for how we can reduce Concordia’s greenhouse gas emissions and increase the sustainability of our campus and operations.

 Zero Waste Plan

-Carmela Cucuzzella, Jim Grant, Monica Mulrennan, and Shannon Lloyd as they discuss the Sustainability in Research Plan an its forward-thinking vision for increasing the volume, impact, and support for interdisciplinary sustainability research at Concordia.
+Carmela Cucuzzella, Jim Grant, Monica Mulrennan, and Shannon Lloyd discuss the Sustainability in Research Plan and its forward-thinking vision for increasing the volume, impact, and support for interdisciplinary sustainability research at Concordia.